 Getting Started with Capital Investment

-• Energy: including crude oil, natural gas, gas, etc.
+• Energy products: including crude oil, natural gas, coal gas, and more.

-The price of bulk commodities is mainly determined by the supply and demand of the goods.
+The prices of commodities are primarily determined by supply and demand.

 • Environmental Policy

-The promotion of sustainable development and environmental policies may affect the demand for certain commodities, such as the extraction of fossil fuels may be restricted.
+The promotion of sustainable development and environmental protection policies may affect demand for certain commodities; for example, the extraction of fossil fuels may be subject to restrictions.

-As technology improves in one of the supply chains, there is an opportunity to increase production efficiency, lower production costs, stimulate supply growth, and lead to lower commodity prices.
+As long as technology improves in even a single link of the supply chain, there is potential to enhance production efficiency, reduce production costs, stimulate an increase in supply, and ultimately lead to lower commodity prices.

-Since commodities are denominated in dollars, fluctuations in the dollar (such as central bank interest rate decisions and money supply) can directly affect investor behavior and demand for commodities, directly affecting prices.
-Most of the time, the dollar exchange rate and commodities are inversely related, especially gold.
-For example, when the dollar rate falls (i.e. the dollar depreciates), the cost of gold purchases by holders of other currencies decreases, which leads to an increase in the price of gold.
+Since commodities are priced in U.S. dollars, fluctuations in the dollar—such as those triggered by central bank interest rate decisions and changes in the money supply—can influence investor behavior and demand for commodities, directly impacting prices.
+For the vast majority of the time, the U.S. dollar exchange rate and commodity prices move in opposite directions, particularly for gold.
+For example, when the U.S. dollar weakens (i.e., the dollar depreciates), the cost of purchasing gold falls for holders of other currencies, driving up gold prices.

 • Economic Performance

-If the global economic environment is ideal, indicators such as GDP, unemployment rate, inflation rate, etc., market demand for commodities will increase accordingly, and commodity prices will rise, and vice versa.
+If the global economic environment is favorable and indicators such as gross domestic product (GDP), the unemployment rate, and the inflation rate perform well, demand for commodities in the market will increase accordingly, and commodity prices will rise; the reverse is also true.

-If you want to invest in commodities, you can:
+If you want to invest in commodities, you can do so through:

 Step 1: Become a Securities Account User

-Head over to Futubull and sign up for a new account.(Register now)
+Go to the Futubull official website and register a new account.(Register Now)

-Then open a securities account on the basis of the Futu account and you can immediately trade in commodity ETFs.(Open an account now)
+Then, by opening a securities account based on your Futu account, you can trade commodity ETFs.(Open an account now)

 Step 2: Open a Futures Account

-Futures contracts are derivatives and are not suitable for all investors.
-You should carefully assess your suitability to participate in such transactions with regard to your investment experience, investment objectives, financial resources and other relevant conditions.
-Investing involves risk, and futures prices can rise and fall.
-The risk of loss in trading futures contracts can be great.
-In some cases, the loss you incur may exceed the amount of the initial deposit.
-You may not be able to avoid losses even if you set alternate instructions such as Stop Erosion or Limit Price.
-Market conditions may render such instructions unenforceable.
-You may be asked to deposit additional margin within a short period of time.
-If the required amount is not provided within the specified time period, your unclosed contract may be closed.
-However, you will still be responsible for any resulting short amounts in your account.
-Therefore, you should study and understand futures contracts before buying and selling, and consider carefully whether this trade is right for you based on your financial situation and investment objectives.
+Futures contracts are derivative products and not suitable for all investors.
+You should carefully assess whether you are suited to engage in such trading, taking into account your investment experience, investment objectives, financial resources, and other relevant factors.
+Investing involves risks, and futures prices can both rise and fall.
+The risk of loss when trading futures contracts can be substantial.
+In certain circumstances, the losses you incur may exceed the initial margin deposit you made.
+Even if you set up stop-loss or limit orders, these may not necessarily prevent losses—market conditions may render such orders unexecutable.
+You may be required to deposit additional margin within a short period of time.
+If you fail to provide the required amount within the specified timeframe, your open positions may be liquidated.
+However, you will remain liable for any resulting shortfall in your account.
+Therefore, before engaging in futures trading, you should thoroughly research and understand futures contracts, and carefully consider whether this type of trading is appropriate for you based on your financial situation and investment objectives.

 Frequency Asked Questions